Responsibilities of the owner of a residential park

 All park owners must complete Information for record of residential parks (Manufactured Homes Form 10) to give the Department of Housing and Public Works prescribed information about their residential park.
 A printable version of Information for record of residential parks (Manufactured Homes Form 10) (PDF, 115KB) is also available.
 If you have questions or need help completing this form, call 13 QGOV (13 74 68) or email email@example.com.

-As an owner of a residential park, you are required under the Manufactured Homes (Residential Parks) Act 2003 to:
+As an owner of a residential park, you must:

-- ensure the home owner of a manufactured home always has access to their site in the park and reasonable access to common areas in the park
+- ensure the home owner always has access to their site in the park and reasonable access to common areas in the park

-- ensure home owners can quietly enjoy their site and common areas, and not interfere with their reasonable peace, comfort or privacy
+- ensure home owners can enjoy their site and common areas by respecting their reasonable peace, comfort or privacy in these areas

 - maintain the common areas and communal facilities in a reasonable state of cleanliness and repair so that they are fit for home owners to use